wolfberryllc/MetaIoT-Cloud/README.md

 ## Phase 3 Management and Response System *Pending release 🌀
-### This phase updates the backend to use Azure to Hyperledger to blockchain storage.
+### This phase updates the backend to use Azure to Hyperledger to various decentralized networks.
 A wallet management and response system using phase 2 will be completed in this new environment.